ClearBlade/ClearBlade-Python-SDK/README.md

 ---
 ### Devices
 Another common entity that may interact with your system is a **device**.
 Similar to users, devices must be authenticated before you can use them.

-To authenticate a device, you need its _active key_.
+One way to authenticate a device is using its _active key_.

 > Definition: `System.Device(name, key)`
 > Returns: Device object.

+Another way to authenticate a device is using mTLS authentication which requires passing an _x509keyPair_ when creating the Device object.

+> Definition: `System.Device(name, x509keyPair={"certfile": "/path/to/your/cert.pem", "keyfile": "/path/to/your.key"})`
+> Returns: Device object.

+mTLS authentication is achieved by a POST request being sent to API `{platformURL}:444/api/v/4/devices/mtls/auth` with the provided x509keyPair being loaded into the SSL context's cert chain.
+This is handled by the SDK.

 Previously authenticated devices can also connected to your system without being re-authenticated as long as they provide a valid authToken: